-Day Detailed Schedule Wednesday 11 th October Flight to Tokyo Thursday 12 th October Arrival in Japan Tokyo Palace Hotel You are met on arrival in Japan and assisted with your transfer to the hotel in Tokyo.
-The group will get together in the early evening for a welcome drink, after which those who wish to join us at a recommended restaurant are welcome to do so.
-TOKYO Tokyo offers possibilities that no other city rivals: Karaoke in glass-walled rooms, more Michelin stars than Paris, and the world's busiest fish market and train station.
+Detailed Itiner ary Page 1 Day Detailed Schedule Saturday 23 rd March Flight to Tokyo Sunday 24 th March You are met on arrival in Japan and assisted with your transfer to the hotel in Arrival in Japan Tokyo Conrad Hotel or Prince Gallery Tokyo.
+The group will get together in the early evening and you are invited to join us for dinner. ТОКУО Tokyo offers possibilities that no other city rivals: Karaoke in glass-walled rooms, more Michelin stars than Paris, and the world's busiest fish market and train station.
 Japan's capital is a truly mesmerizing place, and giant TV screens, flashing neon, and cutting edge technology make Tokyo one of the most futuristic and thrilling places on earth.
 The old downtown (shitamachi) still exists alongside the modern city.
-Tiny station eateries, ancient temples, geisha districts and traditional shopping streets - seemingly unchanged in the last century - rub shoulders with superluxury hotels, sleek skyscrapers and high-tech shops.
+Tiny station eateries, ancient temples, geisha districts and traditional shopping streets - seemingly unchanged in the last century - rub shoulders with super-luxury hotels, sleek skyscrapers and high-tech shops.
 Tucked in amongst the concrete and the tangled though massively efficient train and metro lines, there are also pockets of tranquillity to be found in Tokyo's abundant parks and gardens, which provide a welcome respite from the fast pace of the metropolis.
-Friday 13th October Tokyo: Sushi Class Asakusa Imperial Palace Gardens Palace Hotel Our first day in Japan begins with a sushi making lesson with a top chef.
+Monday 25 th March Tokyo: Sushi lesson Asakusa Imperial Palace Gardens Our first day in Japan begins with a sushi making lesson with a top chef.
 You'll learn how to prepare the rice - the most important part of sushi - as well as cutting the fish correctly and how to shape the various styles of sushi.
 After the lesson, you'll be able to lunch on your own creations!
-The afternoon begins with a stroll through Hamarikyu gardens , an oasis of traditional Japan amongst the skyscrapers.
-We continue by boat on the Sumida River to Tokyo's oldest temple, Asakusa Kannon .
-Today ends with a walking tour of the Imperial Palace Gardens in the home of the Japanese royal family.
-Sushi & Sashimi Most famous of all the increasingly popular and amazingly varied Japanese cuisine, sushi actually refers to the sweet vinegar rice rather than the raw fish most usually eaten with it.
+The afternoon begins with a stroll through Hamarikyu gardens, an oasis of traditional Japan amongst the skyscrapers.
+We continue by boat on the Sumida River to Tokyo's oldest temple, Asakusa Kannon.
+Today ends with a walking tour of the Imperial Palace Gardens in the home of the Japanese Conrad Hotel or Prince Gallery royal family.
+A DESCRIPTION OF THE PARTY OF T Sushi & Sashimi Most famous of all the increasingly popular and amazingly varied Japanese cuisine, sushi actually refers to the sweet vinegar rice rather than the raw fish most usually eaten with it.
 More correctly, raw fish and other meat, including chicken and horse (served so fresh and prepared so carefully as to be safe to eat), is described as sashimi, meaning uncooked.
 In Japan, sushi and sashimi must be fresh and many Japanese people will tell you that some things are most delicious when eaten as fresh as possible - alive!
 Hamarikyu Gardens Backed by skyscrapers and cloaked in green, Hama Rikyū Teien Garden is a peaceful oasis within Tokyo's metropolis.
 Once a Shogun's villa, where feudal lords hunted ducks in the tidal waterways, the garden was opened to the public in 1948 and features tidal ponds, plum groves, and a peony garden.
 We highly recommend stopping for a reviving cup of bitter, whipped green matcha tea at the garden's traditional Nakajima teahouse.

-Detailed Itinerary Page 2 -------------------- --------
+Detailed Itinerary P Page 2 ---------------------- --------